bmaca/HappyHollidays-App/README.md

 ## Motivation

-I created this little program, because everytime the hollidays rolled around, there was always people that I tend to wish them a happy hollidays.
+I created this little program, because everytime the hollidays rolled around, there was always people that I tend to forget to wish them a happy hollidays.
 Than the grudge lasts forever ;p.

 ## Questions